SuperCollider CLASSES

 query the server status

-server sends notifications, for example if a node was created, a 'tr' message from a SendTrig, or a /done action. if flag is set to false, these messages are not sent.
+The server sends notifications, for example, if a node was created, a 'tr' message from a SendTrig, or a /done action.
+If flag is set to false, these messages will not be sent to this client.
 The default is true.
+If true the server will respond with a clientID (scsynth only) which can be useful in multi-client situations.
+If this is different from any previously received ID new allocators will be created.
+See Local vs. Remote Servers, Multi-client Configurations for more information.

 measure the time between server and client, which may vary. the func is evaluated after n number of times and is passed the resulting maximum.

 Get or set this Server's ServerOptions object.
-Changes take effect when the server is rebooted.
+Changes to options only take effect when the server is rebooted.

 Get an instance of Volume that runs after the default group, or sets the Volume of the Server's output to level.
 Level is in db.